stderr-enst/jobefficiency/episodes/01_introduction.md

 ```bash
 date +%s.%N
 ```
-This reports a point in time as a number of seconds elapsed since a fixed reference point.
+reports a point in time as a number of seconds elapsed since a fixed reference point.
 Such a referenced time point is also referred to as Epoch time, where, according to the manpage, the (default) reference point is the beginning of the year 1970 (*1970-01-01 00:00 UTC*).